Investing Through Life’s Stages

 When you retire:

-• Carefully study the options you may have for taking money from your company retirement plan.
+- Carefully study the options you may have for taking money from your company retirement plan.
 Discuss your alternatives with your financial professional.

-• Review your combined potential income after retirement and reallocate your investments to provide the income you need while still providing for some growth in capital to help beat inflation and fund your later years.
+- Review your combined potential income after retirement and reallocate your investments to provide the income you need while still providing for some growth in capital to help beat inflation and fund your later years.

 Discipline and a Financial Professional Can Help

 One of the hardest things about investing is disciplining yourself to save an appropriate portion of your income regularly so that you can meet your investment goals.
-And if you’re not fascinated with investing, it’s probably also hard to force yourself to review your financial situation and investment strategy on a regular basis.
+If you’re not fascinated with investing, it’s probably also hard to force yourself to review your financial situation and investment strategy on a regular basis.
 Establishing a relationship with a trusted financial professional can go a long way toward helping you practice smart money management over your entire lifetime.
 We’re here to help if you’d like to have a conversation – book a time to chat with us.

 1 An investment in a money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Although the fund seeks to preserve the value of your investment at $1.00 per share, it is possible to lose money by investing in the fund.